-It's hard to believe that in Fairfax County, the second richest county in the United States, can't have hungry citizens.
-Wrong!
+It's hard to believe that in Fairfax County, the second richest county in the United States, many children go hungry on weekends.

-In Fairfax County there are 89,000 residents who are struggling with hunger, including 38,000 children (Source: Capital Area Food Bank).
-In Northern Virginia 1 in 6 children is at risk of or experiencing hunger (Source: U.S. Census), and 1 in 5 children in public school is eligible for free or reduced price meals.
+In Fairfax County 89,000 residents are struggling with hunger, including 38,000 children (Source: Capital Area Food Bank).
+In Northern Virginia, 1 in 6 children is at risk of or experiencing hunger (Source: U.S. Census), and 1 in 5 children in public school is eligible for free or reduced-price meals.
 Children look forward to coming to school, not to study and learn, but to eat free breakfast and lunch.

 What do these children eat on weekends?
-Assistance League of Northern Virginia started a program in 2010, WEEEKEND FOOD FOR KIDS, that provides nutritional food for children to eat over the weekend when school meals are not available.
-The program has now expanded, and thanks to substantial support from Dominion Energy and other generous donors and grantors, Assistance League of Northern Virginia provided 15,672 bags of food to hungry children during this past 2015-2016 school year.
+Assistance League of Northern Virginia started a program in 2010, WEEKEND FOOD FOR KIDS, that provides supplemental food for children to eat over the weekend when school meals are not available.
+The program has now expanded, and thanks to substantial support from Dominion Energy and other generous donors and grantors, Assistance League of Northern Virginia provided 15,672 bags of food to hungry children during the 2016-17 school year.
 The food is distributed to six Title I elementary schools in Fairfax and Prince William Counties and the City of Alexandria.

-Once a month volunteers of Assistance League, along with volunteers from Dominion Virginia Power and other individual and community volunteers, gather at the Dominion offices in Herndon to pack the bags of food.
-There is an assembly line process that is so efficient that over 1,500 bags of food are packed in less than two hours!
+Once a month, volunteers from Assistance League, along with volunteers from Dominion Energy and other individual and community volunteers, gather at the Dominion Energy's regional operations center in Herndon to pack the bags of food.
+The assembly line process for this effort is so efficient that over 1,500 bags of food are packed in less than an hour!
 Each bag of food costs approximately $4. and is filled with 12 nonperishable food items such as: cereal, canned fruit, tuna fish, macaroni and cheese, oatmeal, and pudding.
 The supplemental food enables the children to come to school on Mondays ready to learn and to achieve their full potential in school.

 If you have any questions, please contact VP Philanthropy Lynn Barron: email@example.com or VP Resource Development Karen Amster: firstname.lastname@example.org

 Every month during the school year of September to May, Assistance League members, along with Dominion Virginia volunteers and Community Volunteers pack 1,500 individual food bags for the kids in five Title I schools: Yorkshire Elementary, Lynbrook Elementary, Garfield Elementary, Cora Kelly Elementary and Pine Spring Elementary bringing the total number of children helped for the 2015-2016 school year to 13,556!.
 Thank you to all of the volunteers of Assistance League of Northern Virginia, Dominion andthe community who make this program such a success each year.